Insects in medicine: Maggot therapy

 Maggot therapy is the intentional introduction of live, disinfected blow fly larvae (maggots) into soft tissue wounds to selectively clean out the necrotic tissue.
 This helps to prevent infection; it also speeds healing of chronically infected wounds and ulcers.
 Military surgeons since classical antiquity noticed that wounds which had been left untreated for several days, and which had become infested with maggots, healed better than wounds not so infested.
 Maggots secrete several chemicals that kill microbes, including allantoin, urea, phenylacetic acid, phenylacetaldehyde, calcium carbonate, proteolytic enzymes, and many others.

 Maggots were used for wound healing by the Maya and by indigenous Australians.
 More recently, they were used in Renaissance Europe, in the Napoleonic Wars, the American Civil War, and in the First and Second World Wars.
 It continues to be used in military medicine.

 Apitherapy

 Apitherapy is the medical use of honeybee products such as honey, pollen, bee bread, propolis, royal jelly and bee venom.
 One of the major peptides in bee venom, called Melittin, has the potential to treat inflammation in people who have Rheumatoid arthritis or Multiple sclerosis.
 Melittin blocks the expression of inflammatory genes, thus reducing swelling and pain.
 It is administered by direct insect sting, or intramuscular injections.
 Bee products demonstrate a wide array of antimicrobial factors and in laboratory studies and have been shown to kill antibiotic resistant bacteria, pancreatic cancer cells, and many other infectious microbes.

+Biochemical and Pharmaceutical Properties

+Research has demonstrated that various insect derived compounds exhibit antimicrobial, anti inflammatory, and wound healing properties.
+Maggot therapy, for instance, has been extensively studied for its ability to clean necrotic tissue and promote wound healing.
+According to studies published in PubMed and the NCBI Bookshelf, maggots of the Lucilia sericata species secrete enzymes that break down dead tissue while releasing antimicrobial peptides effective against antibiotic resistant bacteria.
+Also certain insect derived compounds, such as chitosan from insect exoskeletons, have shown promise in drug delivery systems and wound dressings due to their biocompatibility and hemostatic properties.